 Figure E1 is a historical summary of the fuel specific mean emissions for all the Chicago lightduty measurements to date as well as the mean emissions for five other sites.
 All of the sites tell a similar story with large reductions in emissions of all three species during the first decade of measurements.
-The trend in the absolute reduction of measurements with time has slowed, since
+The trend in the absolute reduction of measurements with time has slowed significantly, since 2013.
+Beginning with the 2016 measurements in Chicago the mean emission trends for these three species have been inconsistent with increase in the mean emissions for CO and HC in 2016 followed by reductions in 2018 followed by increases in 2020.
+Certainly the increase in fleet age and the significant reduction (-27%) in one year old vehicles supports the increases observed.
+However, it is apparent that for the HC measurements the mean values are simply moving around a lower limit since the 2007 measurements indicating that they have likely reached a lower limit.

 Figure E1.
-Historical fuel specific mean emission for CO (top), HC (middle) and NO (bottom) for all of the E-23 and E-106 light-duty measurements to date.
+Historical fuel specific mean emission for CO (top), HC (middle) and NO (bottom) for all of the E-23, E-106 and E-123 light-duty measurements to date.
 Uncertainties are standard error of the mean determined from the daily measurements.
 HC means have been offset adjusted as described in the text.